A Little Bit About Me…

 I’ve been a waitress, a store manager, a tutor, an executive assistant of sorts, a design assistant, and a professional interior designer.

 It’s safe to say that now, I am a writer.
 A painter.
 A horror enthusiast.
 A lunar photographer.
-A sometimes struggling plant mom.
+A plant mom.
+A designer.
 And a chef.

 About My Blog: